Distracted Driving/Texting While Driving in Gwinnett County

 Penalty for Distracted Driving in Gwinnett County

-For a first conviction of distracted driving in Georgia, the penalty will be a fine of not more than $50.00.
-For a second conviction within 24 months, the penalty will be a fine of not more than $100.00.
-For a third or subsequent conviction within a 24 month period of time, the penalty will be a fine of not more than $150.00.
+For a first conviction of distracted driving in Georgia, the penalty will be a fine of not more than $50.00 and 1 point on your license.
+For a second conviction within 24 months, the penalty will be a fine of not more than $100.00 and 2 points on your license.
+For a third or subsequent conviction within a 24 month period of time, the penalty will be a fine of not more than $150.00 and three points on your license.

 Most importantly, texting while driving can be the reasonable suspension to pull over a driver and start an investigation.
 Many of our clients are pulled over for texting or some other very minor traffic violation.
 However, once pulled over, the officer can start a DUI or drug possession investigation.
 Then the reason you are pulled over becomes irrelevant as long as it was a legitimate reason.
 That is why we tell everyone we can to drive responsibly!
 Don't let a minor violation lead to a drug possession case or even a DUI against you.
 However, if you have been charged with distracted driving or another offense, contact us immediately.
 Our Gwinnett County Distracted Driving Lawyers are here to help when you need it most.